rajkumar-rajendran-raj/KiCAD-Designs/README.md

 # KiCAD-Designs
-The files of KICAD projects.
+These are the repositories of the sources and files of  KiCAD projects I have designed.